What Is Static Application Security Testing (SAST)?

 Why Is SAST Application Scanning Important?

-According to research, 70% of applications have severe security gaps.
-To ensure your application is secure, prevent breaches, and maintain compliance, code-level vulnerabilities must be detected early in the software development lifecycle (SDLC).
+According to a Security Magazine report, 70% of web applications have severe security gaps.
+To ensure your application is secure, prevent breaches, and maintain compliance, code-level vulnerabilities must be detected early in the SDLC.

-By pairing SAST application scanning solutions with integrated development environments (IDEs), version control systems, and CI/CD pipelines, organizations can:
+By pairing SAST application scanning solutions with IDEs, version control systems, and CI/CD pipelines, organizations can:

 • Identify issues early